silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/How_Tos/01_Encapsulate_Forms.md

                 NumericField::create('Maximum', 'Maximum')
             )
         );

         $actions = new FieldList(
             FormAction::create('doSearchForm', 'Search')
         );

         $required = new RequiredFields([
             'Type'
         ]);

-        $form = new Form($this, 'SearchForm', $fields, $actions, $required);
+        $form = new Form($this, __FUNCTION__, $fields, $actions, $required);
         $form->setFormMethod('GET');

         $form->addExtraClass('no-action-styles');
         $form->disableSecurityToken();
-        $form->loadDataFrom($_REQUEST);

         return $form;
     }

+    public function doSearchForm(array $data, Form $form)
+    {
+        // Do something with the data, return results, or redirect }
 }
 ```

-Now that is a bit of code to include on our controller and generally makes the file look much more complex than it
+That's quite a lot of code to include on our controller and generally makes the file look much more complex than it
 should be.
-Good practice would be to move this to a subclass and create a new instance for your particular controller.
+Good practice would be to move this to a `Form` subclass and create a new instance for your particular controller.

 **app/src/forms/SearchForm.php**